 In this EA, the analysis of water resources looks at the potential impacts on groundwater, surface water, and wetlands from implementing the WFMP.
 Groundwater analysis focuses on the potential for impacts to the quality, quantity, and accessibility of the water.
+The analysis of surface water quality considers the potential for impacts that may change the water quality, including both improvements and degradation of current water quality.
+The impact assessment of wetlands considers the potential for impacts that may change the local hydrology, soils, or vegetation that support a wetland.

-The analysis of surface water quality considers the Water Resources Potential Impacts:
+Water Resources Potential Impacts: